How Progressive JPEGs Improve Website Speed

 4. How to Create Progressive JPEGs

-- Use command-line tools like
+- Command-line: Use tools like

 jpegtran -progressive